EDUCATION:

 COURSES TAUGHT:

-I have been Zen Buddhist for nearly two decades, practiced monastically in Asia and at monasteries in Colorado and Oregon.
-As a Fulbright scholar and research fellow, I have worked as a cognitive scientist in India, Japan, and Sri Lanka where I researched the impact of meditation on the brain, cognition, bodily awareness, and interpersonal perception.
-It was working in this capacity with monks and nuns, who for example had been meditating in a cave for decades that made me feel a need to find a more holistic way to study human experience outside of quantitative data.
-This is what led me to move into anthropological study of human experience and utilize qualitative research methods.
-I recieved my MA in the anthropology of health and wellbeing where I examined the impact of meditation on views of self/ecology among American Zen monastics.
-After a surprise diagnosis of multiple sclerosis in 2016, however, I became interested in the role of diet in inflammatory disease.
-I pursued my PhD in cultural anthropology to examine contemporary wild food traditions of the United States and the human and ecological health ramifications, as well as the legal issues of such “alternative” food practices within a colonial context.
-I am currently based in Durango, Colorado, with my husband, dog, and my young daughter, Lily.
+Kelly has been a Zen Buddhist for two decades, practicing monastically in Asia and at monasteries in Colorado and Oregon.
+As a Fulbright scholar and research fellow, she worked as a cognitive scientist in India, Japan, and Sri Lanka, researching the impact of meditation on the brain, cognition, bodily awareness, and interpersonal perception.
+During this time, her work with monks and nuns—some of whom had been meditating in caves for decades—highlighted the need for a more holistic approach to studying human experience beyond quantitative data.
+This realization led her to transition into the anthropological study of human experience, utilizing qualitative research methods.
+She earned an MA in the anthropology of health and wellbeing, focusing on the impact of meditation on views of self and ecology among American Zen monastics.